 I can tell you from my own personal experience that it has helped me a long way and I will continue using them in any workout program that I do.

 Start with getting items that you know you will be using the most.
-Typically, wrist straps, hook straps, and belts or most common.
+Typically, wrist straps, hook straps, and belts are most common.

 I hope I was able to bring you some value through this article in some way, shape, or form.
-Now go and work on those gains!
+Now get to work on those gains!